snowfalldev/snowfall/README.md

 ## ⚠️ Here Be Dragons! ⚠️

-Just about nothing interesting works at the moment, and there's no easy way to use the very little amount that is implemented.
+Just about nothing interesting is implemented at the moment, and there's no easy way to use the very little amount that is.
 I would ignore this project entirely for a while if I were you.